 What is Sports Massage?

-Below I have tried to break down the most common groups of people.
+Below I have tried to break down the most common groups of people and demonstrate some of the things I cover as a Sports Massage Therapist.
 I hope that you can relate to one or more and start to understand why Sports Massage may be beneficial to you.
 It may not be the only treatment needed and is certainly not a replacement for medical care.
-I’m just aiming to make things a little clearer.

 • Speeds up recovery-time during intense training and helps the athlete train with less pain.